MichaelMelfi/Obsidian-Second-Brain/2 - MAIN NOTES/Jesus/My Preaching/GO!.md

 Judges 6:11.
 This is the story of Gideon who is one of my hero's in the bible.

-Mighty Man of valour
+At this time Israel is being oppressed/bullied by the midianites, who keep raiding and killin Mighty Man of valour